How to do Transformer testing using a Multimeter: Simple DIY

 However, we can not check and find the voltage rating of the winding in the transformer using a multimeter as per this method.

-Short circuit between primary and secondary in isolation transformer
+A short circuit between the primary and secondary in an isolation transformer

 We can check and measure the resistance between one terminal of the primary winding and one terminal of the secondary winding of the transformer using a multimeter.
 This should show an open circuit in the case of the isolation transformer.